Guide to loading a storage unit

 Clothes are another common item in storage units

 The best solution for packing clothes is using a plastic container with zip lock lids.
 This will help protect clothes from dust and mildew.
 To prevent odors, and most importantly moths, pack cedar balls with your clothes.
-Avoid mothballs as they are toxic and can damage the clothing.
+Avoid mothballs as they are toxic and can damage clothing.
 Neatly fold and wash your clothes before packing, so you don’t have to go through the added trouble of washing everything again once it’s out of storage.
+Avoid wrapping delicate items with old clothes you don’t use anymore.
+Although this is a good method sometimes, it can be fatal for fragile ones.
+Instead, simply pack them in a separate box and wrap your delicate items with bubble wrap or wrapping paper!

 The best methods of loading a storage unit

 Now that you know how to pack everything before loading it into the unit, now it’s time to look over organizing everything.
 There are plenty of ways to go about this, so pick the one that suits you the most.
-Here we will list the most common ones.
+Feel free to ask people around you for some extra help.
+Especially if you have a lot of items to load.
+They could be your friends, coworkers, or even family members.
+After all, loading a storage unit is much more fun with more people!
+Here we will list the most common methods for it.

 Organizing with descriptive labels